 The best places to go scuba diving in France

 Based on the regulation explained above, you should be able to dive anywhere.
 However, there is a difference between theory and practice.
 To be honest, popular areas with foreign tourists will be your best bet to make your life easier:

 - Martinique & Guadeloupe in the Caribbean

 - New Caledonia & French Polynesia in the Pacific Ocean

-For areas such as Northern France and Normandy unfortunately, most are associative clubs affiliated with the French Federation (FFESSM equivalent to BSAC in the UK), and it will be hard, almost impossible to go diving there if you do not know someone.
-Come and join on our English speaking friendly Facebook group about scuba diving in France, and let see if we can help you!
+For areas such as Northern France and Normandy unfortunately, all scuba diving centres are associative clubs affiliated with the French Scuba diving Federation (FFESSM, equivalent to BSAC in the UK), and it will be hard, almost impossible to go diving there if you do not know someone.